 Regardless of what it is, it has to be something that could be considered tangible.
 The audience and the characters have to be intrigued by it and want to actively seek it out.

 The party may never find the item, but they and the players should all believe that it’s possible to find this item or complete the goal.

-I keep referring to audience and characters when I talk about the MacGuffin because it’s an idea that originates in film.
-However in this case, your audience is the players and the characters are the party.
+I keep referring to the audience and characters when I talk about the MacGuffin because it’s an idea that originates in film.
+However, in this case, your audience is the players and the characters are the party.

 This is one of those weird times where your characters may know more about something than the players do.
 The point of this, though is that ultimately it’s not necessary information for the players to even know about.
 It’s just a plot device!

 The protagonists obviously want the MacGuffin.
 The party will travel to the ends of the world to find the MacGuffin or complete their quest, even if they don’t have to.

 Your villain or antagonist could also want the MacGuffin.
 Perhaps it’s a valuable item or an item that will give them power.
 The story may turn into a quest to find the MacGuffin or stop the antagonist from acquiring it.